figuremout/figuremout.github.io/content/posts/papermod.md

 You can reproduce the features by **simply copy the corresponding code snippets**.

-Check [PaperMod doc](https://adityatelange.github.io/hugo-PaperMod/archives/) and [Hugo doc](https://gohugo.io/getting-started/quick-start/) for more configuration.
+Check [PaperMod doc](https://adityatelange.github.io/hugo-PaperMod/archives/) and [Hugo doc](https://gohugo.io/getting-started/quick-start/) for more details.
 [PaperMod exampleSite source](https://github.com/adityatelange/hugo-PaperMod/tree/exampleSite) is also a good start.

 # Configuration
 ## Home Info